silentdiverchris/Archivist/README.md

 Setting RetainMaximumVersions to 3, for example, would leave those as-is when 'Development-0003.zip' was created, then when 'Development-0004.zip' was created would delete 'Development-0001.zip', retaining the last 3.

 When it gets to 9900 it will start generating warnings, and at 9999 it will generate an error and not create the next version of that file.

-Currently you need to renumber the files, e.g. back to 0001, 0002 etc. to get it working again.
+Currently you will need to manually renumber the files, e.g. back to 0001, 0002 etc. to get it working again.

-The system stores no internal record of what it calls files, it goes from what it finds at the time.
+The system stores no internal record of what it calls files, no state is saved at all, it determines what the next version number is from the highest existing number.

-Using the Retain\[Minimim/Maximum]Versions settings you can tell it to keep the number of versions you like.
-It will delete the ones with the lowest numbers, which would usually be the oldest if you haven't touched the files since but the file timestamps aren't a factor in the decision, it judges purely by the digits in the file names.
+Using the RetainVersions setting you can tell it to keep the number of versions you like.
+It will delete the ones with the lowest numbers, which would usually be the oldest if you haven't touched the files since but the file timestamps aren't a factor in the decision, it judges purely by the version digits in the file names.

 If it finds any file name that isn't of the form \[base file name]\[hyphen\]\[4 digits\]\[dot]\[extension] it won't touch it.
 Nor will it touch any file that has a \[base file name] that it isn't actively writing at the time.

-If AddVersionSuffix for a directory is false, files will not be versioned and there will only ever be one version of each archive in that directory.
+All files created by Archivist will be named with the versioned format.

-This versioning can start to eat up disk space of course, the system will report the space free on drives it uses to the console/log, and generate a warning if it is below 50Gb, currently.
+This versioning can start to eat up disk space, the system will report the space free on drives it uses to the console/log, and generate a warning if it is below 50Gb, currently.

 This behaviour can be limited by specifying RetainYoungerThanDays, which will make sure no files are deleted if they were last written to less than that many days ago, regardless of the number of versions, see below for more details.